Harry Hornby: Family and early life

-Hornby was the fourth son of William Henry Hornby, who had been Mayor of Blackburn and also served as Member of Parliament for the town; his younger brother was 'Monkey' Hornby, the Lancashire and England cricket captain.
+Hornby was the fourth son of William Henry Hornby, who had been Mayor of Blackburn and also served as Member of Parliament for the town; his younger brother was A.N.'Monkey' Hornby, the Lancashire and England cricket captain.
 He had little interest himself in a political career but was proud of his family's record and noted the affection many in the local community felt for them.
 He was persuaded to enter politics as a member of the School Board when selected by the Church of England in 1871, and was subsequently voted chairman unanimously.
 In 1873 he was elected to the Town Council with a majority of one vote, prompting the Church to ring its bells.
 The year 1876 was 25th anniversary of Blackburn's incorporation and Hornby, as the son of the first Mayor, was persuaded to accept the office to mark the occasion.
 He resigned from the council in 1880 when his lack of electioneering was questioned.